Who is the Chase Freedom Unlimited® Card for?

 - Finally, select which card you are transferring points to

-The process of transferring points between cards is simple and easy.
-This allows for an effortless exchange of points between cards.
-Therefore, if you end up deciding to not pool your points towards travel or have some leftover, the transferring of reward points back will not be a challenge.
+Exchanging points between cards is effortless and if you end up deciding to not pool your points towards travel or have some leftover, the transferring of reward points back will not be a challenge.
 It is a good idea to consider applying for both of these credit cards, as owning both will allow you to maximize the value.

 Something to keep in mind is while other credit cards require annual fees, they also procure more benefits, rewards, and bonuses for their customers.
 Depending on the person, you may get more out of an expensive annual fee credit card if it will be heavily used.
 This is because the rewards may offset the costs in this case.
 However, the Chase Freedom Unlimited sets itself apart because you know you will get positive value from this card.
 There is no annual fee, despite the high and versatile rewards rate.